Agent Integration Guide¶

 GET /schema?category=slide

-List available voices (if narration is needed):
+List available voices (if narration is needed)

 GET /voices

-List available connectors (where should output go?):
+List available connectors (where should output be delivered?)

-GET /providers
+GET /connectors

 2. Build¶